 So it should be.
 Right

-Are all these lads (enemies, presumably).
+Are all these lads.

 Only an idiot would judge them,

 This text in juxtaposition with the fugitive Ivan of the first page and imprisoned Ivan of the second shows that figures from the Old World cannot exist in this new Soviet space.
 When Ivan escapes from the past fairytale that is his world, he is immediately imprisoned.
 He cannot even be drawn in the new Soviet world in the pre-shackle stage.
-Furthermore, not even the young boy will help him escape, which is particularly significant, for as a children’s book character Ivan was meant to influence young audiences the most.
+Furthermore, the model young boy will not help him escape, which is particularly significant, for as a children’s book character Ivan was meant to influence young audiences the most.
 Thus, when the Octobrist completely dismisses him and justifies his shackles, the author is commenting on how these characters cannot exist outside extremely controlled Soviet ideological and physical space.
 They are confined to prisons where they have no influence over members of society both because they are physically restricted and because they hold no weight in the new Soviet children’s imaginary.